megahoneybadger/hsms/README.md

 When message building is over we are ready to send it.
 But before, let's summarize all the steps you have to take to send the message:

  - create a configuration object where you specify network and timeout details
   - create a connection based on the configuration, subscribe to  events you need and call a method 'start'
  - create a data message with required stream and function numbers, add data items
  - send the message via 'send' method of the created connection object

-And here is the full sample: as soon as two driver gets connected a passive connection sends a data message and does not expect a reply.
+Let's analyze a few examples:

+*Example  #1: send a message which does not need a reply.*

 	const {
 		DataItem,